Dunn Construction opens Columbiana space - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

 Dunn Building Company held a special ribbon cutting ceremony on Sept.
-24 to celebrate the opening of the company’s new equipment maintenance shop in Columbiana, Alabama.
+24 to celebrate the opening of the company’s new equipment maintenance shop in Columbiana, Ala.
 Construction on the property began roughly four months ago, and members of the community and employees of Dunn gathered to celebrate the final product.

 “Our equipment division, we handle the whole entire state of Alabama for Dunn Building Company,” said Derek Mason, the equipment manager for Dunn Building Company.
 “I rent it to our company internally, so everything has to come here to be serviced, maintenanced, cleaned all before it gets sent back out to a job.
 We opened this shop up to provide durability for our equipment and services.”